Shoulder impingement syndrome | Surgeons tell patients say no to surgery in new research

-In new research, doctors in Germany wanted to make clear what shoulder impingement syndrome is and what their suggestions are for treatment:
+In research, doctors in Germany wanted to make clear that shoulder impingement is indeed, a whole shoulder issue and treatment should include

-- In addition to tears of the rotator cuff, isolated impingement syndrome of the shoulder is the most common diagnosis in shoulder disorders and is of high relevance in orthopedic sports medicine.
+- Isolated impingement syndrome of the shoulder is the most common diagnosis in shoulder disorders and is of high relevance in orthopedic sports medicine.

 - Detailed knowledge about the different types of impingement and the underlying causes is essential to provide adequate treatment.